Swords in rock

 Fun fact about Harald Fairhair

 The love saga of Gyda and Harald Fairhair - according to the legend, as retold in the saga of Harald Fairhair, the reason he had for gathering Norway into one kingdom was allegedly that he desired to wed Gyda Eiriksdatter.
 Harald was in love with Gyda, the daughter of a king, and when he sent her men for her, she refused to come with them, because she did not find him sufficiently powerful.
-If he managed to be the sovereign of entire Norway, she would have him.
+If he managed to be the sovereign of the entire Norway, she would have him.
 According to the saga, Harald Fairhair rose to the challenge, and he promised not to cut his hair before he had accomplished to unite Norway into one kingdom.
-The rest, is as they say - history.
+The rest is as they say - history.

 Hafrsfjord and Møllebukta